Pola

 Summary

-Many brands do not feel interchangeable because they lack ideas—rather, every decision points in a different direction.
+Many brands seem interchangeable not because they're short on ideas—but because every decision points in a different direction.

-Brand archetypes provide you with a consistent language for character, tone, and behavior—and thus a red thread across websites, social media, and service.
+Brand archetypes give you a clear language for character, tone, and behavior—and thus a red thread across website, social, and service.

-We present the 12 archetypes as a map, guide you through a clear selection process, and translate the result into concrete touchpoints.
+We show you the 12 archetypes as a map, guide you through a clear selection process, and translate the result into concrete touchpoints.

-At the end, you'll know which archetype supports you, which nuance is allowed—and how to avoid clichés.
+In the end, you'll know which archetype carries you, what nuances are allowed—and how to avoid stereotypes.

 Archetypes